 Obsessive Compulsive Cosmetics Lip Tar Set ($49)

 I mean, if you have 50 bucks to blow on your favorite friend, or even yourself, do it.
 OCC’s Lip Tars are the best because they’re as long-lasting as a lip stain, but pigmented like a lipstick, and not sticky like gloss.
-They go on true to color, so what you see is what you get, and this is a great set of wearable shades of red, pink, and nude.
+They go on true to color, so what you see is what you get, and this is a great set of wearable shades of red, pink, and beige.
 If you’re in the market for something more unusual, like purple or gold, I suggest buying an individual $16 tube.
 These are my favorite lip products, and I’m so glad they’re at Sephora now.
 (Also, word of advice: if the product separates in the tube, just shake it up and it’ll be fine.) —Arabelle

 Spoiled Nail Polish ($2)